-We are required to report to you if, in our opinion, financial and nonfinancial information in the annual report and accounts is:
+We are required to report to you if, in our opinion, financial and nonfinancial information in the annual report and accounts is: We have no exceptions to report.

-- materially inconsistent with the information in the audited financial statements; or - apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Group acquired in the course of performing our audit; or - · otherwise misleading.
+- materially inconsistent with the information in the audited financial statements; or - apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Group acquired in the course of performing our audit; or - otherwise misleading.